 Welcome to The National Regiment’s new website!

 The National Regiment (the “NR”) was formed in 1985 as a generic Federal infantry battalion of civil war re-enactors under common leadership to portray a historically accurate regiment of infantry, in all of its detail, in camp and in the field.
-We strive for period authenticity in drill, command structure, camp life, equipment/uniforms, etc. We participate in various re-enactments, living histories, school programs, and many of us have also been a part of a variety of movie and TV projects.
+We strive for period authenticity in drill, command structure, camp life, equipment/uniforms, etc. The National Regiment participate in various re-enactments, living histories, etc. Many of us have also been a part of a variety of movie and TV projects.
 We also work with the National Park Service (NPS) at various sites.

-We have member units across the region stretching from New England, down to the mid-Atlantic region, and westward into Ohio.
+The NR has member units across the region stretching from New England, the mid-Atlantic, and Ohio and West Virginia.
 We have put together a list of member units with their approximate geographical locations.
-If you are interested in learning more to possibly join our ranks, please visit our member unit page to find a unit near you or you can email the National Regiment at: email@example.com
+If you are interested in learning more to possibly join our ranks, please visit our member unit page to find a unit near you or you can send a message to the National Regiment via our ‘contact us’ page.

 [For more photos and videos, visit our photos/videos page]

 At one of The National Regiment’s living history events in Gettysburg, we participated in “The Colonel’s Challenge”.
 The purpose was to try to load and get 3 aimed shots off in 1-minute, like the men fighting in the Civil War were trained to do.
 As a group of civil war re-enactors, we obviously don’t participate in this hobby 365 days per year, so it takes some training and practice to get efficient in loading our weapons and firing them.
 Video courtesy of Legomaker961.